rbadillap/kotal-documentation/docs/ethereum/examples/mainnet.md

         - net
 ```

-websocket server was enabled by `ws: true` and we enabled we3, eth and net by `wsAPI`.
+The web socket server was enabled by `ws: true` and we enabled we3, eth and net by `wsAPI`.

 Finally you can delete the network and all its resources by